navidmirzad/exam_project/README.md

 ## Overview

-RestAPI's on Chinook_MySql_AutoIncrementPK.sql that lets you manage artists, albums, tracks, media types, genres, and playlists.
+REST APIs for the Chinook_MySql_AutoIncrementPK.sql database.
+Manage artists, albums, tracks, media types, genres, and playlists.
 All responses are in JSON.
 Use the endpoints below with tools like Postman or curl.

 ---

 ## Artists

 - **GET /artists**
-  Get all artists.

-- **GET /artists/search/{name}**
-  Search for an artist by name.
+  Get all artists, or search by name using `?s=...` query parameter.

 - **GET /artists/{artist_id}**
   Get artist by ID.